minsing-jin/Korean-SAT-LLM-Leaderboard/README.md

 - Due to copyright concerns, the CSAT benchmark dataset will not be made publicly available.
 The evaluation data spans from the **2015 CSAT to the 2024 CSAT**, and elective subjects for the years 2022 to 2024 will be limited to **Speech and Composition**.
 - To ensure fairness, the prompts will not be disclosed.
 - In the future, the leaderboard will be updated to reflect models submitted for all subjects, including Korean, English, Math, Science, and Social Studies, on the day of the CSAT.
-- This KO-SAT benchmarking system utilizes [AutoRAG](https://github.com/Marker-Inc-Korea/AutoRAG).
+- This Korean-SAT benchmarking system powerd by [AutoRAG](https://github.com/Marker-Inc-Korea/AutoRAG).
 AutoRAG is awesome!!

 ## 📬 Contact Us